 For Yom Kippur - 3 Steps of Atonement

-Tomorrow is the holiday of Yom Kippur (meaning the day of atonement), it seems appropriate to think seriously about its meaning.
+Today is Yom Kippur (meaning the day of atonement), it seems appropriate to think seriously about its meaning.
 Whether you are Jewish or not, the steps are relevant because, at one time or another, we all find ourselves needing to atone for our behavior.

 Written by my mom – Dr. Linda Edelstein